About Tokyo Tech

 Good morning, everyone.

-I would like to welcome warmly the 1,151 students entering the bachelor's degree program, including the transfer students joining us from other institutions.
+On this special day, we welcome warmly the 1,134 students entering the bachelor's degree program, including the transfer students joining us from other institutions.
 I am sure all of you have been waiting eagerly for this day to come, and finally, it is here.
-Congratulations, and thank you for adding another special page to the 141-year history of the Institute.
+Congratulations, and thank you for adding another special page to the 142-year history of the Institute.

 New students of Tokyo Tech: I encourage you to embrace any challenges that come your way.
 I encourage you to become creators of a better future!